yivolve/terraform-flux-github/README.md

 # terraform-github-repository

-Terraform module tp bootstrap Flux with GitHub.
+Terraform module to bootstrap Flux with GitHub.

 ## How to use this module with Terragrunt